-We are very excited to announce that the new project “Terra Graeca: Small Farm to Market” has just started on Lemnos and Kythera, in order to contribute to the sustainable development of the islands’ food systems and to empower farmers.
+“Terra Graeca: Small Farm to Market” aims to empower farmers on Lemnos and Kythera in multiple ways and to foster the sustainable development of the islands’ food systems.

-(a) Promotion of the Terra Vita certification and certified products for the valorisation and added value of these products.
+Α. Promotion of Terra Vita certification and certified products

-(b) Support for small-scale producers to exploit the potential of on farm artisanal processing, via capacity building workshops and consultancy.
+B. Support for small-scale producers to exploit the potentials of on farm artisanal processing

 The project “Terra Graeca: Small Farm to Market” is implemented with the support of the John S. Latsis Public Benefit Foundation.